cheriangeorge/java-course/Week3.md

   - default - within same package
   - private - within same class
 * Packages - Like a directory or subfolder where we have a collection of classes interfaces and sub packages.
+* Whenever you are overriding you cannot reduce the visibility.
+(Public cannot become private)
+* Overloading is having multiple functions of same name but different signature.
+Return type does not matter.
+Number/Type or arrangement of arguments should be different
+* In Overriding return type matters .
+In overriding , it should have same return type or more specific return type.